spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/04-stage.md

 <InfoBox>

-If you generate an OVF template and want to preload a content bundle, you must create a custom installer ISO.
+If you generate an OVF template and want to pre-load a content bundle, you must create a custom installer ISO.
 Refer to the [Create Installer Image](/clusters/edge/site-deployment/installer) to learn how to create a custom installer image.

 </InfoBox>